alibabacloud-de/hackathon-k8s/README.md

 e.g. using browser monitoring You can easily integrate the web application with ARMS by simply copy lines of code to index.html.
 ![alt text](https://github.com/alibabacloud-de/hackathon-k8s/raw/master/img/browser-monitoring.png "ARMS-Browser-Monitoring")

-## E - Use P2P Acceleration to increase download efficiency of images
+## F - Use P2P Acceleration to increase download efficiency of images
 ![alt text](https://github.com/alibabacloud-de/hackathon-k8s/raw/master/img/b4.png "P2P Acceleration")
 In this bonus task you will modify your cluster to make use of the peer-to-peer functionality of Alibaba Cloud Container Registry Enterprise Edition to improve the large-scale container image distribution capability and experience extremely fast image pulling.
 Usually, you won't notice any performance difference unless you have hundreds or thousands of nodes concurrently pulling images.
 Alibaba is using this technology internally for their own large-scale deployments.
 It is based on [Dragonfly](https://d7y.io).